-Both the reasons that you have cited for avoiding investment in Ambika Cotton, are based on the assumption that textile is not a good business, which is a comment made by Warren Buffett.
-However, it is pertinent to note that these comments were made by Buffett for US textile industry in a different setting.
+Both the reasons that you have cited for avoiding investment in Ambika Cotton are based on the assumption that textile is not a good business, which is a comment made by Warren Buffett.
+However, it is pertinent to note that these comments were made by Buffett for the US textile industry in a different setting.

 Therefore, I believe that an investor should do rely on her own analysis and rely on it, even if it might seem in contradiction to what great investors might have said in different settings.

 I also remember Peter Lynch when he said: Moderate fast growers (20-25%) in non-growth industries are ideal investments.